marcgallard/EONETEventVisualizer/README.md

 ## About EONET Event Visualizer

 EONET's geospatial data is first pulled using the EONET API, after which the data is parsed into a GeoJSON format using Python.
 Tableau is then used to visualize the data for an interactive dashboard experience.
-Note that the GeoJSON data is static once parsed; one possible improvement is for the Tableau viz to have a live connection to a server it can pull updated data from (such as having a server Tableau can connect to that updates a local DB after running the Python script on a scheduled basis).
+Note that the GeoJSON data is static once parsed; one possible improvement is for the Tableau viz to have a live connection to a server it can pull updated data from (such as having a server Tableau can connect to that has a local DB Tableau can pull from).

 ## Prerequisites

 - `geojson` for parsing JSON data into a format Tableau accepts
-- `json` for parsing data from the API call
 - `pip` to make installation of argparse and jsonschema easy
 - `Python 3.10.4` (version used for this project)
 - `requests` for making API calls to EONET